ConnectivityFoundry/AwaLWM2M/CONTRIBUTING.md

 ### Creating a pull request.

 - Navigate to https://github.com/username/AwaLWM2M/pulls
-- click on "new pull request"
+- Click on "new pull request"
-- select FlowM2M/AwaLWM2M/master as the base in the left hand box
+- Select FlowM2M/AwaLWM2M/master as the base in the left hand box
-- select the branch you wish to submit as a pull request in the right hand box.
+- Select the branch you wish to submit as a pull request in the right hand box.
-- click the create button.
+- Click the create button.

-*NOTE: All Awa LWM2M development occurs on the master branch.
+*Note: All Awa LWM2M development occurs on the master branch.
 Developers should only submit patches against the master branch.*

 An email will be sent to the project maintainers, who will review your pull request.

-If everything checks out no further action will be required.
+If everything checks out no further action will be required and your pull request will be merged onto the main line.

-You may wish to continue making other changes, in this case simply resync with the upstream and create a new branch.
-Do NOT add your new unrelated changes to the branch you used for the pull request as they will automatically be included in the request.
+You may wish to continue making other changes.
+In this case simply resync with the upstream and create a new branch.
+Do **not** add your new unrelated changes to the branch you used for the pull request as they will automatically be included in the request.

 ### Making changes to a pull request.